A smart crate system that decreases disruptive barking in dogs using positive reinforcement and stimulus masking methods.

 5. Where do dogs normally feel safe?

-For our survey, we tried to get an idea of how we can further define our scope and concepts by focusing on what specific behavioral issues dog owners are dealing with, and how common they occur.
+Survey helped us get an idea of how we can further define our scope and concepts by focusing on what specific behavioral issues dog owners are dealing with, and how commonly they occur.

 The diary study was analyzed by breaking down every component of the behavioral log, including each specific trigger, location, the dog’s response, and how the owner responded to the dog’s inappropriate behavior.
 We used Trello to create an affinity board to help organize common themes between the participants and their dogs.